How are Ad Fraud Masterminds Cashing in on the Crypto Mania?

-Word of Caution for investors: Always sign up on exchanges which are regulated.
-These exchanges have legitimate online presence: social media, website, customer support.
+Word of Caution for investors: Always sign up on regulated exchanges.
+These exchanges have a legitimate online presence: social media, website, customer support.

-But, what if fake website, fake social media and fake customer support is all a set-up?
+But, what if a fake website, fake social media, and fake customer support are all a set-up?

-A well-known-exchange is running an online ad to attract more people on its platform. (*Google has recently allowed crypto ads from exchanges based out of US to advertise on their platform).
-Taking advantage of this opportunity, fraudsters also run the same campaign only with a minor difference with their landing page.
-Upon clicking the ad (which you assumed that it belongs to the legitimate exchange) it takes you to a similar looking, professionally designed website with all the matching details, customer support and even (fake) social media pages.
-And once you sign up with all your personal information including your private key, you may find yourself waking up to an empty bank account and zero digital assets.
-The legit crypto exchange is set to lose its brand equity where it had no role.
-The fraudsters duped the customers on pretext of a legit platform!
+Upon clicking the ad (which you assumed belongs to the fair exchange), it takes you to a similar-looking, professionally designed website with matching details, customer support, and even (fake) social media pages.
+And once you sign up with all your personal information, including your private key, you may wake up to an empty bank account and zero digital assets.
+The legit crypto exchange will lose its brand equity where it had no role.
+The fraudsters duped the customers on the pretext of a legit platform!

-Reads your mail.
-You check the sender, it says ‘(take any reputable) xchange.com.
-Excitedly, you click the link, and you’re redirected to a website which asks to fill out all the personal details so that the currency can be added to your account.
-But, in order to facilitate the transaction, certain amount has to be paid as the transfer fee.
+Read your mail.
+You check the sender; it says '(take any reputable) xchange.com.
+Excitedly, you click the link, and you're redirected to a website that asks you to fill out all the personal details so that the currency adds the currency to your account.
+But, to facilitate the transaction, a certain amount has to be paid as the transfer fee.
 Fine!
-You’d do that, 6.999 BTC after all!
+You'd do that, 6.999 BTC after all!

-In one such email scam, a certain crypto exchange targeted millions of mail ids with a similar monetary incentive.
-The mail read that they had won x amount of Bitcoin in a lottery and the users can access it via a link.
-In order for the victim to withdraw the free Bitcoin, they had to add funds to meet the minimal withdrawal criteria!
+In one such email scam, a specific crypto exchange targeted millions of mail ids with a similar monetary incentive.
+The mail read that they had won x amount of Bitcoin in a lottery, and the users can access it via a link.
+For the victim to withdraw the free Bitcoin, they had to add funds to meet the minimum withdrawal criteria!

-In June 2020, a notable France-based crypto wallet company’s data base was hacked.
-Over 2 lakh mail addresses were put on website under hacked databases.
+In June 2020, a notable France-based crypto wallet company's database was hacked.
+Over 2 lakh mail addresses were put on websites under hacked databases.

 Talk to us now!